blend-os/website/docs/install/post-install/arch-user-guide.md

     # if you're on a system with an NVIDA GPU, keep the 'nvidia-dkms' package unless you'd like to remove the proprietary NVIDIA driver
 ```

-!!! warning "Use spaces for indentation in `/system.yaml`, not tabs!"
+!!! warning "Use spaces for indentation in `system.yaml`, not tabs!"
     The YAML format doesn't allow tabs, and only spaces are allowed for indentation.
 It is also worth noting that like Python, indentation is mandatory, and is integral to parsing.

 Now run `sudo akshara update`, and reboot your computer once it completes.
 On the next boot, you should find the Chromium browser installed on your computer, as an Arch Linux package.
-You can even add a desktop environment (useful with the `blendos-base` track) or kernel (required with the `custom` track) under the `packages` section.
+You can even add a desktop environment (useful with the {{ track("blendos-base") }} track or kernel (required with the `custom` track) under the `packages` section.

-## Updating your computer
+## :material-arrow-up-bold-hexagon-outline: Updating your computer

 It is advised that you run `sudo akshara update` every few days to keep your system in sync with the Arch Linux repositories and AUR.
-Of course, you also have to run `sudo akshara update` every time you modify `/system.yaml` for your system to reflect any changes in that file.
+Of course, you also have to run `sudo akshara update` every time you modify [:material-file-star: `system.yaml`](../../reference/configs/system.md) for your system to reflect any changes in that file.
 The System application on blendOS also presents an option to 'update your system' (which runs `sudo akshara update`) under the System tab, if you prefer a UI.

-## AUR packages
+## :material-arch: AUR packages

-To install packages from the AUR, create an `aur-packages` section in `/system.yaml` and list any AUR packages you would like to have on your computer underneath it, as follows:
+To install packages from the AUR, create an `aur-packages` section in [:material-file-star: `system.yaml`](../../reference/configs/system.md) and list any AUR packages you would like to have on your computer underneath it, as follows:

 ```yaml
 aur-packages: